 Steel Industry by Glen Shaw, 1937

-A series of thirteen, powerfully composed, murals each depicting a different facet of the steel industry that is so important to cities of Northern Ohio.
+The Frank T. Bow Federal Building in Canton, Ohio, contains a series of thirteen, powerfully composed, murals each depicting a different facet of the steel industry that is so important to cities of Northern Ohio.
 The scenes are rendered in a complex of oil paint, charcoal, resin and metal leaf on canvas.
 The murals are 11 feet high and range in width from 4.5 to 7 feet.
 These murals were commissioned in 1937 under the Treasury Relief Art Project (TRAP) which operated between 1935 and 1938 as a federal relief program for unemployed artists.